 This is going to be tough news to take for some of my friends who routinely hit the drive-thru on the way to work, picking up two sausage, egg & cheese muffins, some hash brown potatoes and a dark coffee.
 I confess, I love sandwiches, and breakfast sandwiches are definitely a guilty pleasure.
 But if I’ve learned anything from Jack LaLanne, it’s this: “If it tastes good, spit it out.”

 Researchers came to this conclusion by measuring blood flow in study participants (healthy adults, average age of 23 years) once after the participants consumed a high-fat breakfast sandwich and once after they had fasted.
 The results were clear: in just two hours, those who ate the sandwich showed impaired blood flow in their forearms, meaning their blood vessels struggled to dilate properly, impacting their ability to deliver oxygen-rich blood to the heart.
+But, it's also important to note that not all fat is created equal, and there are lots of sources of healthy fats.
+Click the image below for more about these "healthy high fat foods."

 3 Healthier Breakfast Ideas